ledg555/ledg555/README.md

 ## 😀 Hi, there!
 👦 I'm Luis, student of Software Engineering and frontend trainee, and also a highschool Physics teacher.<br>
-👩‍💻 Currently, I'm working hard learning core concepts and tecnologies to get my first job as a frontend web developer 😁
+👩‍💻 Currently, I'm working very hard learning core concepts and tecnologies to get my first job as a frontend web developer 😁

 ### 🟢 Tools that I feel already comfortably familiar with:
 * HTML & Markdown